-Canker sores are small, shallow sores that develop on the soft tissue inside the mouth or the gums.
-Unlike cold sores, canker sores are not contagious and do not appear on the outside of the mouth or the lips.
-There are many causes of canker sores, from emotional stress to food sensitivities.
-While most canker sores naturally go away on their own after one or two weeks, they can be incredibly painful and make it difficult to speak and eat.
+Canker sores are small, shallow ulcers that develop on the soft tissue inside the mouth or the gums.
+Unlike cold sores, canker sores are not contagious and do not grow on the outside of the mouth or the lips.
+There are many causes of canker sores, from stress to food sensitivities.
+While most go away on their own in a week or two, while they last they can be incredibly painful and make it difficult to speak and eat.

-According to many dentists, if you are squashing the bristles of your toothbrush while brushing your teeth, you are brushing too hard.
-The gums and soft tissue of your mouth are very sensitive.
+According to many dentists, if the bristles of the toothbrush bend while one is brushing, he or she is pressing too hard.
+The gums and soft tissue of the mouth are sensitive.
 Vigorous brushing can cause small tears or inflammation in the tissues.
 These minor injuries are the most common precursors to canker sores.
-When brushing your teeth and gums, apply only enough pressure that you feel the bristles lightly against your mouth.
+When brushing, apply only enough pressure to feel the bristles lightly against the mouth.
+A person with a canker sore should not stop brushing but should take care to be gentle around the abrasion.

 Receive updates on the latest news and alerts straight to your inbox.